-Hi and thanks for visiting my website where I provide in-person counselling and psychotherapy at the Wisdom Centre in Romsey and The Salisbury Practice in Stockbridge, Hampshire.
+Hi and thanks for visiting my website where I provide in-person counselling and psychotherapy at The Salisbury Practice in Stockbridge, Hampshire.
 I also offer counselling online and by telephone.

 There are places available in Romsey and Stockbridge.

 I offer counselling and psychotherapy for adults and young people (11-18).
 Short-term (4-10 sessions), medium-term (3-6 months) and more open-ended therapy can be provided that is regularly reviewed and agreed.

 What might I expect from counselling and psychotherapy?

 Counselling is a process of self-reflection and self-change.
 I offer enquirers an opportunity to develop their self-awareness and knowledge about themselves in order to find new ways of being.
 In the initial part of the process we explore what it is you want to change and what you want your life to look like once that change happens so you can break out of old patterns.
 The therapeutic relationship is the key to developing that self-awareness and finding new ways of being.

 Anxiety, and conditions like SAD (seasonal affective disorder), bipolar, panic attacks and depression are the most common issues for people coming for counselling and so the most common issue therapists work with and specialise in.

 I have worked in trauma recovery, more specifically in rape and childhood sexual abuse where I had a placement for training.